The Art Gallery Guardian

 Henzinger and Williamson showed the conjecture true for all [3].

-2 Bounds related to min--cut
+2 Bounds related to -approximate min--cut

 There are multiple ways to obtain the following theorem.
 For example, directly generalize Karger’s argument for cut counting.